Robbie English, Broker and REALTOR

 7. Amenities and Extras

-Evaluate any additional features or amenities that can enhance your living experience.
+Evaluate any additional features or amenities that can improve your living experience.
 These might include:

 • Outdoor Space: Consider the size and usability of outdoor areas like gardens, patios, or balconies.